jerdog/streamlining-devex-slidev/slides.md

 - Regularly audit and assess adherence to standardized practices

 <!--
-- Implement governance policies to enforce pipeline standardization and compliance with industry regulations or internal standards.
-- Regularly audit and assess the adherence to standardized practices.
+- Implement governance policies to enforce pipeline standardization and compliance with industry regulations or internal standards, and regularly audit and assess the adherence to standardized practices.
 -->

 ---